SpongeBob SquarePants: Characters

 The series' main characters.
 Top row, from left to right: Pearl, Plankton, and Karen.
 Bottom row: Sandy, Mr. Krabs, SpongeBob, Squidward, Gary, Patrick, and Mrs. Puff.

-The series follows SpongeBob SquarePants, an energetic and optimistic sea sponge who lives in a submerged pineapple, and his aquatic friends.
-SpongeBob has a childlike enthusiasm for life, which carries over to his job as a fry cook at a fast food restaurant, the Krusty Krab.
-One of his goals is to obtain a boat-driving license from Mrs. Puff's Boating School, but he never succeeds.
-His favorite pastimes include "jellyfishing", which involves catching jellyfish with a net in a manner similar to butterfly catching, and blowing soap bubbles into elaborate shapes.
-He has a pet sea snail with a pink shell and a blue body named Gary, who meows like a cat.
+The series follows SpongeBob SquarePants—an energetic and optimistic sea sponge who lives in a submerged pineapple—and his aquatic friends.
+SpongeBob has a childlike enthusiasm for life and works as a fry cook at the Krusty Krab, a fast food restaurant.
+He enjoys catching jellyfish and blowing soap bubbles into elaborate shapes, and he hopes to one day obtain a boat-driving license.
+He has a pet sea snail named Gary, who meows like a cat.

-Living two houses away from SpongeBob is his best friend Patrick Star, a dimwitted yet friendly pink starfish who resides under a rock.
-Patrick considers himself to be intelligent, with his ignorance of his stupidity being a key trait of his.
-Squidward Tentacles, SpongeBob's next-door neighbor and co-worker at the Krusty Krab, is a grumpy and cynical octopus who lives in an Easter Island moai.
-He despises his job as a cashier and enjoys playing the clarinet and painting self-portraits.
-He is constantly annoyed by SpongeBob and Patrick's antics, who are unaware of Squidward's animosity towards them, though they get along well when the situation calls for it.
-Mr. Krabs, an extremely greedy red crab, is the owner of the Krusty Krab.
-Despite his greed, he often serves as a father figure to SpongeBob.
-He is a single parent with a teenage daughter, a grey sperm whale named Pearl, who has no interest in taking over the family business.
-Another of SpongeBob's friends is Sandy Cheeks, a thrill-seeking and athletic squirrel from Texas, who speaks with a Southern accent and wears an air-filled diving suit to breathe underwater.
-She lives in a tree enclosed in a clear glass dome locked by an airtight, hand-turned seal and is an expert in karate.
+SpongeBob's best friend is Patrick Star, a dimwitted yet friendly pink starfish who resides under a rock.
+Patrick is unaware of his stupidity and considers himself intelligent.
+Squidward Tentacles, SpongeBob's neighbor and co-worker at the Krusty Krab, is a grumpy and cynical octopus who lives in an Easter Island moai.
+He despises his job and is constantly annoyed by the antics of SpongeBob and Patrick.
+Mr. Krabs, a greedy red crab, is the owner of the Krusty Krab and often serves as a father figure to SpongeBob.
+He has a teenage daughter, a grey sperm whale named Pearl, who has no interest in taking over the family business.
+Another of SpongeBob's friends is Sandy Cheeks, a thrill-seeking squirrel from Texas, who wears a diving suit to breathe underwater.
+She is an expert in karate.